Kiran7007/Interview-Preparation/docs/android.md

 Release
 ```

-The exact stages depend on the organization.

-Interview Answer:
-> A typical pipeline is: The exact stages depend on the organization.
 ---
 ## How can you improve Android build time?
-Look at:

 -   Gradle configuration
 -   Build cache
 -   Configuration cache